HieuNguyenVu/scully-personal-website/blog/prepare-for-frontend-interview.md

 ---
-title: '[Algo-ex]　Prepared for frontend interview'
+title: '[Algo-ex]　Preparing for frontend interview'
 description: "Soon, I will join an interview for the frontend position.
 This note is used to list and keep what I will learn and exercise."
 date_start: "2022/02/18"
 date_end: '2022/02/19'